My Ultimate Guide to Maine’s 20 Prettiest Coastal Towns

 Castine

 As you venture up the coast of Maine, you’ll want to spend some time in Castine.
-This quaint seaside town is at the mouth of the Penobscot River, offering an artist’s enclave that’s allured creative minds for centuries.
+This quaint seaside town is at the mouth of the Penobscot River.
+It offers an artist’s enclave that’s allured creative minds for centuries.

 Wherever you look, you’ll find the town’s rich seafaring traditions on full display.
 Old homes and inns line the town’s historic center, while there are also unique military sites and museums strewn throughout the Penobscot River estuary.
 Hiking and picnicking are top things to do here, as well as tennis, golf, yachting.
 Acadia National Park is also just around the corner.
 Visit Castine in July during its three-day art festival, and you’ll see why this is among the must-see spots on the Maine coast.